ceph/ceph/doc/radosgw/ldap-auth.rst

 Testing access
 ==============

-Use your favorite S3 client and specify the token as the access key.
+Use your favorite S3 client and specify the token as the access key ID.